-Delaware has adopted a "safe harbor" procedure for ratifying and validating defective corporate acts or putative stock that would have been "void or voidable" as a result of a failure of authorization at the time the act was taken (§204(a)).
-A defective corporate act includes an overissue of stock, an election or appointment of directors, or any act or transaction taken by or on behalf of the corporation that is, and at the time such act or transaction was purportedly taken would have been, within the power of a corporation under Delaware law, but is void or voidable due to a failure of authorization (§204(h)(1)).
-Sections 204 and 205 are not the exclusive means of ratifying or validating any defective corporate act or any issuance of stock or adopting or endorsing any corporate act or transaction prior to the existence of the corporation (§204(i)).
-The absence or failure of the statutory ratification does not affect the common law or other means of ratifying defective corporate acts or create any adverse presumption in this regard (§204(i)).
+Both Maryland (§2-703(b)) and Delaware (§204(a)) have "safe harbor" statutory procedures for ratifying and validating defective stock issuances and other corporate acts that would have been "void or voidable" as a result of failure of authorization.

+In Delaware, a defective corporate act includes an overissue of stock, an election or appointment of directors that is void or voidable due to a failure of authorization or any act or transaction purportedly taken by or on behalf of the corporation that is, and, at the time such act or transaction was purportedly taken, would have been, within the power of a corporation under Delaware law, but is void or voidable due to a failure of authorization (§204(h)(1)).
+In Maryland, a defective corporate act includes (1) any corporate act purportedly taken that, at the date of the defective corporate act, would have been within the power of the corporation but is void or voidable due to a failure of a voirissue of stock (§2-701(d)).
+Both Maryland (§2-707(a)) and Delaware (§204(i)) provide that the statutory ratification procedures are not the exclusive means of ratifying or validating a defective corporate act.
+Additionally, the absence or failure of the statutory ratification does not affect the validity or effectiveness of any corporate acts otherwise lawfully ratified or create any adverse presumption in this regard (§2-707(b); §204(i)).

-The safe harbor procedure permits a Delaware corporation to cure a defective corporate act or acts resulting from a failure in authorization either by ratification, with the approval of the board and/or stockholders, or by validation, with the approval of the Court of Chancery (§§204, 205).
-To ratify a defective corporate act, other than the ratification of an election of the initial board of directors, the board must adopt resolutions approving the ratification of such act and obtain stockholder approval if a stockholder vote would have been required at the time the defective corporate act was taken or at the time of ratification, with certain exceptions (§204(b)(1), (c)).
+The safe harbor procedures in the respective statutes permit a Maryland or Delaware corporation to cure one or more defective corporate acts resulting from a failure of authorization either by ratification, with the approval of the board and/or stockholders (§2-702(a); §204(b),(c)), or, in Delaware, by validation with the approval of the Delaware Court of Chancery (§205).

+In Delaware, to ratify a defective corporate act, other than the ratification of an election of the initial board of directors, the board must adopt a resolution approving the ratification of the defective corporate act and obtain stockholder approval if a stockholder vote would have been required at the time the defective corporate act was taken or at the time of ratification, with certain exceptions (§204(b)(1), (c)).
 If stockholder approval is required for ratification, the corporation must give due notice of at least 20 days before the meeting to all current holders of valid stock and putative stock, whether voting or nonvoting, as of the time of the defective corporate act, unless their identities or addresses cannot be determined from the records of the corporation (§204(d)).
-In order to ratify a defective corporate act relating to the election of the initial board of directors, a majority of the persons exercising the powers of directors under claim and color of an appointment or election at the time the resolutions are adopted may adopt resolutions stating (a)

-the name of the person or persons who acted in the name of the corporation as the initial board of directors; (b) the earlier of the date on which such persons first acted in the name of the corporation or such person or persons were purported to have been elected to the initial board of directors; and (c) that the ratification of the election of such persons is approved (§204(b)(2)).
+In order to ratify a defective corporate act relating to the election of the initial board of directors, a majority of the persons exercising the powers of directors under claim and color of an appointment or election at the time the resolutions are adopted may adopt resolutions stating (1) the name of the person or persons who acted in the name of the corporation as the initial board of directors; (2) the earlier of the date on which such persons first acted in the name of the corporation or such person or persons were purported to have been elected to the initial board of directors; and (3) that the ratification of the election of such persons is approved (§204(b)(2)).